weblyzard/inscriptis/README.rst

       "a#class=new": ["missing"],
       "class=reference": ["citation"]
    }

+The figure shows entities and citations that have been identified on a Wikipedia page using these rules.

 .. figure:: https://github.com/weblyzard/inscriptis/raw/master/docs/images/wikipedia-chur-entry-annotation.png
    :alt: Metadata on entries, missing entries and citations extracted from the Wikipedia entry for Chur.